oceanprotocol/cdt-algorithms/branin_and_gpr/README.md

 pickle.load(open("gpr.pickle", "rb"))
 ```

-Running for OCEAN compute-to-data (assumes "DIDS" is set as an environment variable, input relies in `/data/ddos`, and output is sent to `/data/outputs/result`):
+Running for OCEAN compute-to-data (assumes "DIDS" is set as an environment variable, input relies on `/data/ddos`, and output is sent to `/data/outputs/result`):
 ```console
 python gpr.py
 ```

-Unpickling is similar to the local version, just change the name of the file to open.

 ### ARFF
 [branin.arff](branin.arff)